Dorothy Pecaut Nature Center to host Monarch tagging programs

-SIOUX CITY -- The Dorothy Pecaut Nature Center will host two monarch tagging events in the coming weeks.
+SIOUX CITY — The Dorothy Pecaut Nature Center will host two monarch tagging events at the end of August and in September.

 The public is invited to learn more about the Monarch butterfly's annual migration to Mexico and help tag butterflies at 6 p.m. on Aug.
 31 and Sept.
 11.